Donna-Tinke/CancerCellsSimulation/README.md

 The simulation models a cross-section of tissue surrounding a vein.
 It includes:

 - Healthy cells and one cancer cell
-- Cell cycles (with mitosis phase)
+- Full cell cycle dynamics, with all phases explicitly represented
+- Visualization of cell cycle phases through nucleus size and color
-- Probabilistic cell division and phase transition
+- Probabilistic transitions between phases and cell division
-- Chemo particles entering through the vein upon cancer cell division
+- Chemo particles entering the tissue through the vein upon cancer cell division
-- Selective killing of mitotic cells (both healthy and cancerous) by chemo
+- Selective killing of mitotic cells (both healthy and cancerous) by chemotherapy

 The simulation is visual and runs with a simple GUI.